Vidyo/vidyoplatform.github.io/VidyoPlatformDeveloperGuide.md

 ### SDK Package

-This section explains how to download and run the VidyoConnector.html from GitHub repository and make alterations to it.
+This section explains how to download and run the VidyoConnector.html from a GitHub repository and make alterations to it.

 #### Prerequisites